Improved object recognition using neural networks trained to mimic the brain's statistical properties

 \subsection{Monkey Visual Cortex Data}

 Our monkey V1 teacher signal is from publicly-available multielectrode recordings from anesthetized monkeys presented with a series of images while experimenters recorded the spiking activity of neurons in primary visual cortex (V1) with a multielectrode array \cite{Coen-cagli2015}.
 These recordings were conducted in 10 experimental sessions with 3 different animals, resulting in recordings from 392 neurons.
 The monkeys were shown 270 static natural images as well as various static grating images for 100 ms presentations.
 A sample of these images can be found in Fig. \ref{sample_figs}: we used the responses to the natural image stimuli for our experiments, and did not use the responses to the grating stimuli.

-In addition to these V1 data, which our main focus, we also studied recordings from cortical areas V4 and IT \cite{Majaj2015}.
+In addition to these V1 data, which are our main focus, we also studied recordings from cortical areas V4 and IT \cite{Majaj2015}.
 Similar to the V1 data, these recordings were performed with multielectrode arrays implanted in the cortex, and neural responses were recorded while the animals viewed images.
 Importantly, the images shown to the animals in these experiments are not from the CIFAR-100 dataset (nor any machine learning benchmark dataset).
 Thus, our approach is not limited to cases in which the neural data is recorded for the same stimulus set that defines the machine learning task.